-- Additional fund, non fund based assistance from the CDR lenders: a) - Promoters to bring further contributions in stages; b) - c) Reporting and other compliances by the Company; - Right to the CDR lenders to convert at their option, the whole of the outstanding amount or 20% of rupee equivalent d) of the defaulted amount into fully paid up equity shares of the Company at par, in case of certain defaults by the Company: and - Right to receive recompense for the reliefs and sacrifices extended by Lenders within the CDR parameters with the e) approval of the CDR Empowered Group. - During the year ended 31 March 2018, Bank of India ("BOI") approved One Time Settlement ("OTS") vide letter dated 47.
-29 September 2017 in respect of loans availed and outstanding by the Company including external commercial borrowing and interest accrued upto 9 June 2017.
-As per the terms of settlement, the Company had to pay the agreed amount within 9 months from settlement date with an interest at base rate plus 1% on agreed amount.
-Consequently, a gain of ₹ 5,296.02 lakhs had been recognised on derecognition of earlier loan and included in "Other Income".
+- a) Additional fund, non fund based assistance from the CDR lenders: - b) Promoters to bring further contributions in stages; - c) Reporting and other compliances by the Company; - d) Right to the CDR lenders to convert at their option, the whole of the outstanding amount or 20% of rupee equivalent of the defaulted amount into fully paid up equity shares of the Company at par, in case of certain defaults by the Company; and - e) Right to receive recompense for the reliefs and sacrifices extended by Lenders within the CDR parameters with the approval of the CDR Empowered Group. - 48.
+During the year ended, the Company has paid the dues under One Time Settlement with bank of India. - 49.
+During the year ended 31 March 2017, SBI and SBM had sold its loan exposure and have assigned all the rights, title and interests in financial assistance on the Company to Edelweiss Asset Reconstruction Company Limited (EARCL) at an agreed value.